gpiozero/gpiozero/docs/remote_gpio.rst

 ==============================

-If the control computer (the computer you're running your Python code from) is a Raspberry Pi running Raspbian (or a PC running Raspbian x86), then you have everything you need.
+If the control computer (the computer you're running your Python code from) is a Raspberry Pi running Raspbian (or a PC running `Raspberry Pi Desktop x86`_), then you have everything you need.
 If you're using another Linux distribution, Mac OS or Windows then you'll need to install the ``pigpio`` Python library on the PC.

 Raspberry Pi
 ------------